pduranti/mercadolibre.github.com/_posts/guide/search/2012-07-31-search-filtering.markdown

 ## Overview: {#search-overview}

-The search operation can retrieve a list of items.
-Then you can refine your searches using search filters.
+The search operation retrieves a list of items.
+Then you can refine your search using search filters.
 Search filters allow to limit your results to those that matches a criteria.
 Typically, you use these filters when you are interested in refining a previous search result.

 There are different kind of filters and each article has different ones.